ElbekDeveloper/TournamentTracker/README.md

 ## Lesson 7 - Creating Forms

 In this lesson we will be creating user interface of the application.
 First, we open a new form project.
+One of important outcomes of this lesson is praticing good naming convention for form objects.